theobald-software/theobald-software.github.io/content/_en/xtract-universal/bw-hierarchies.md

 lang: en_GB
 old_url: /Xtract-Universal-EN/default.aspx?pageid=bw-hierarchies
 ---
-The following section describes the functions of the Hierarchy Component of Xtract Universal. <br>
+### About BW Hierarchy
-Basic Xtract Universal the knowledge is required to understand the following sections. <br>
+The component BW Hierarchy enables the extraction of hierarchies from an SAP BW system.

-{: .box-tip }
+### To Use BW Hierarchy
-**Tip:** To get information on the basics of Xtract Universal, refer to [Getting Started with Xtract Universal](./getting-started). <br>
+Basic knowledge of Xtract Universal is required to understand the following sections, see [Getting Started with Xtract Universal](./getting-started).

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}
 <!--stackedit_data: